PetrosiliusPatter/use-worker-timer/README.md

 ## About The Project

-Scheduling events in the browser is a pain.
-The `setTimeout` and `setInterval` functions are not accurate and can be delayed by other tasks running on the main thread.
-If you switch tabs, resize the window, they become even more inaccurate.
-This is especially noticable, if events are scheduled to fire in sequence, as the delay will accumulate.
+Scheduling events in the browser can be challenging.
+Timeouts you set may be delayed by other tasks running on the main thread.
+Switching tabs or resizing the window can further impact accuracy, as the main thread gets throttled by the browser.
+This becomes especially noticeable when events are scheduled to fire in sequence, as the delay will accumulate.

-This library uses a web worker to schedule events on a separate thread, allowing for more accurate timing.
-You define a list of checkpoints, and the worker will fire an event whenever one is reached.
+In contrast, web workers run on a separate thread in the background, independent of intensive computations on the main thread, and are not throttled by the browser.
+However, they are notoriously challenging to use since the only way to communicate with them is through messages sent between the threads.

+This package aims to address this issue by providing a convenient React hook for scheduling events in a web worker, while abstracting away some of the complexities of working with them directly.

-This package also offers functions to control the playback of these checkpoints, such as playing, pausing, stopping, jumping to a specific checkpoint, and even looping.
+To use the hook, you define a list of checkpoints and a callback that is called whenever a checkpoint is reached.
+It returns a set of functions to control the playback of these checkpoints, including playing, pausing, navigating to a specific point in the playback, and looping.
+Additionally, it provides the current state of the playback and an estimated progress based on the elapsed time since the last reported checkpoint.

 #### Built With